 - Painful swelling of the hands and feet (dactylitis)

-- Bone Marrow or Stem Cell Transplants: Younger patients with severe SCD can consider transplants, but they are expensive, require a suitable bone marrow or stem cell donor and have serious risks.
+The only cure for SCD is a bone marrow or stem cell transplant.
+Younger patients with severe SCD can consider transplants, but they are expensive, require a matching donor, and have serious risks.

 Sickle cell disease and clinical trials

-Clinical trials are very important to developing more and better treatments for sickle cell disease.
-Your participation is voluntary.
-There are laws that protect your safety and your information is kept confidential.
-If you think a clinical trial may be right for you, talk to your doctor.
-You can also search for clinical trials in your area at, www.ClinicalTrials.gov.
+The FDA encourages diverse participation in clinical trials.
+If you think a clinical trial may be right for you, talk to your health care provider.
+You can also search for clinical trials in your area at www.ClinicalTrials.gov.

-For more information on health equity go to www.fda.gov/healthequity.
+For more information on health equity, visit www.fda.gov/healthequity.

 - Brochure: Sickle Cell Disease and What You Need To Know